-Thus, up until July 19, 1951, there was no evidence that the ROK government had made any official assertions of territorial rights over Takeshima directed toward third parties.
-Moreover, the peace treaty was signed without any of the other countries involved raising any objection to the fact that Takeshima was excluded from the territories to be renounced by Japan.
-However, perhaps in an attempt to avoid US intervention in a dispute between the ROK and Japan, the Rusk letter notifying the official view of the United States was not made public until 1978.
-As a result, therefore, the letter failed to prevent the ROK's illegal occupation of Takeshima and perpetuated the cause of conflict thereafter.
+Thus, up until July 19, 1951, there was no evidence that the ROK government made any official assertions of territorial rights over Takeshima directed toward third parties.
+Moreover, the peace treaty was signed without any of the other countries involved raising any objection to the fact that Takeshima was excluded from the territories to be relinquished by Japan.
+However, perhaps in an attempt to avoid US intervention in a dispute between the ROK and Japan, The Rusk letter notifying the official view of the United States was not made public until 1978.
+As a result, therefore, it failed to prevent the ROK's illegal occupation of Takeshima and perpetuated the cause of conflict thereafter.

-The only historical document of this period indicating the Japanese government's assertions with regard to sovereignty over Takeshima is entitled "Minor Islands Adjacent to Japan Proper, Part IV.
-Minor Islands in the Pacific, Minor Islands in the Japan Sea," and no records have been found to suggest that Japan actively lobbied the Allied Powers.
-As demonstrated by a series of US Department of State documents, the South Korean government asserted its territorial rights over not only Tsushima, but also over Takeshima when the treaty was being drafted.
-And despite the fact that the ROK was given an opportunity to explain the historical evidence for its ownership of Dokdo (Takeshima), which did not appear on any of its maps, it failed to do so.
-These, therefore, are the likely reasons why Takeshima was regarded as Japanese territory in the peace treaty.
-Accordingly, the ROK's second and third assertions as described in this research paper's introduction are also incorrect in the sense that, with regard to the second assertion, the ROK was given several opportunities to make comments on drafts of the peace treaty despite the fact that it was not a signatory to the treaty.
-With respect to the third assertion, the US declined to support the South Korean claim over Dokdo not because of Japanese lobbying, but because South Korea could not provide historical evidence for its claim.
+The only historical document of this period indicating the Japanese government's assertions with regard to the sovereignty over Takeshima is "Minor Islands Adjacent to Japan Proper, Part IV.
+Minor Islands in the Pacific, Minor Islands in the Japan Sea," and no records have been found to suggest that Japan "actively" lobbied the Allied Powers.
+As demonstrated by a series of US Department of State documents, the Korean government asserted its territorial rights over not only Tsushima, but also over Takeshima at the treaty drafting stage.
+And despite the fact that it was given the benefit of an opportunity to explain the historical evidence for its ownership of Dokdo (Takeshima), which did not appear on any of its maps, it failed to do so.
+These, therefore, are the likely reasons why Takeshima was designated as Japanese territory in the peace treaty.
+Accordingly, the ROK's second and third assertions as described in this research paper's introduction are also incorrect.

-Having had both its ownership of Takeshima and the continuing existence of the MacArthur line rejected during the drafting of the peace treaty, the ROK government decided on the day before the treaty's signing to establish a "fisheries protection zone."
-A vast expanse of the Sea of Japan that was not a major fishing area, including Takeshima, was added to a "fisheries jurisdiction zone" that had been created by the ROK's Ministry of Commerce and Industry.
-That "fisheries jurisdiction zone" had added Socotra Rock (a submerged rock that the ROK asserted was Parangdo, located in a valuable fishing area in the Yellow Sea) to the area marked out by
+Having had both its ownership of Takeshima and the continuing existence of the MacArthur line rejected during the peace treaty drafting process, the ROK government then decided on the day before the treaty's signing to establish a fisheries protection zone.
+This fisheries protection zone added a vast expanse of the Sea of Japan that was not a major fishing area, but included Takeshima, to the fisheries jurisdiction zone already created by the ROK's Ministry of Commerce and Industry.
+That fisheries jurisdiction zone had already added Socotra Rock (a submerged rock that the ROK asserted was Parangdo, located in a valuable fishing area in the

-&lt;sup>62 For more details on the series of events, see supra note 54.
+&lt;sup>62 For more details of the series of events, see supra note 54.